Two Kookaberries; batteries, connecting leads; and sufficient peripherals to demonstrate its functionality and potential.

 - Loudspeaker: MoveMusic: This plays musical notes using gestures.

-- Soil Moisture Probe: WaterMe: This measures moisture in the soil and switches a pump on and off (via a relay) to water a plant.
+- Soil Moisture Probe: WaterMe: This measures moisture in the soil and switches a pump on and off (via a mosfet output module) to water a plant.

 - DHT11/22: SenseDHT: This measures, logs, and transmits temperature (T) and relative humidity (RH)

 - Ambient Light sensor: LightMe: This senses the level of the ambient light and, if too dark, switches on a light (LED).